whria78/modelderm/README.md

 No API key is required.

 # Web-DEMO
-The realtime DEMO is available at http://t.modelderm.com.
+The realtime DEMO of the lite version is available at http://t.modelderm.com

+The DEMO for the commecial version is is available at https://app.skindx.net

 # Algorithm
 The algorithm has been developed and maintained by Han Seung Seog (I Dermatology).